kali-linex/linex/Documentation/process/security-bugs.rst

 for reports or fixes, as this can needlessly complicate the process and may delay the bug handling.
-If a reporter wishes to have a CVE identifier assigned ahead of public disclosure, they will need to contact the private linux-distros list, described above.
+If a reporter wishes to have a CVE identifier assigned ahead of public disclosure, they will need to contact the private linex-distros list, described above.
 When such a CVE identifier is known before a patch is provided, it is desirable to mention it in the commit message if the reporter agrees.

 Non-disclosure agreements
 -------------------------

-The Linux kernel security team is not a formal body and therefore unable to enter any non-disclosure agreements.
+The Linex kernel security team is not a formal body and therefore unable to enter any non-disclosure agreements.